peterbarry/udacity-self-driving-ND-behavioral_cloning-car-sim/udacity-sd-nd-behavioral-cloning.md

  Since the image is fliped - we multiple the angle for that sample by -1.

  In many cases we ahve images where the stearing angle is zero.
 A review comment from Udacity suggested that its would be better not to add the flipped images when the angle is zero.
 I think this is a good idea to have a more balanced data set.
+ This is a well known data science issue and more info can be found here:https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis#SMOTE

  4. Though other corrections were considered eg reduce to grayscale, resize the image, add enriched data via manipulation.
 It was unnecessary in the end as I was able to get a model to sufficient quality by talking additional simulation data.